beat-interviewing/bot/README.md

 As an example, lets prepare the coding challenge for [@robpike](https://github.com/robpike).
-He aced the recruiter screen but now its time to show is if he can handle our take-home assignment.
+He aced the recruiter screen but now its time to show us if he can handle our take-home assignment.

 To kick off the process, [create an issue](https://github.com/acme-interviewing/interview/issues/new).
 The title